Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/StochasticProcess/ornsteinuhlenbeck_process.rst

 Overview
 =========
-`Ornstein-Uhlenbeck process` is a stochastic process which uses the Random Number Generator (RNG) to generate locations for mesher.
+`Ornstein-Uhlenbeck process` is a stochastic process, which uses the Random Number Generator (RNG) to generate locations for mesher.
 It uses a reference time point :math:`\Delta w` and a time step :math:`\Delta t` to calculate the drift and diffusion.
 The Ornstein-Uhlenbeck process is a simple stochastic processes, whose feature of interest is its mean-reverting drift term :math:`a(r-x)` and its constant diffusion term :math:`\sigma`.

 The Ornstein-Uhlenbeck process can be described by